SecondRicecake/CASM_tmp/Instructions_CASM.md

 * DELETE node
 * Create connection (line) FROM node
 * Create connection (line) TO node

+### Show/Hide the nodes

+Use the "Toggle <nodetype> button" on the left hand side to show/hide nodes by nodetype.
+This is NOT a delete feature.
+The connection lines do not toggle.

 ### Making connection lines between nodes